Jorge Soler Player Props: Marlins vs. White Sox

-Jorge Soler, with a slugging percentage of .343 in his past 10 games -- including two home runs -- will be in action for the Miami Marlins against the Chicago White Sox, with Dylan Cease on the mound, June 9 at 8:10 PM ET.
+Jorge Soler -- .121 average over his past 10 games -- will be in action for the Miami Marlins versus the Chicago White Sox, with Michael Kopech on the hill, on June 10 at 2:10 PM ET.

 Jorge Soler Game Info & Props vs. the White Sox